ChainSafe/gossamer/pkg/scale/README.md

 It is important to note that the encoding context (knowledge of how the types and data structures look) needs to be known separately at both encoding and decoding ends.
 The encoded data does not include this contextual information.

 This codec attempts to translate the primitive Go types to the associated types in SCALE.
-It also introduces a few custom types to implement SCALE primitives that have no direct translation to a Go primmitive type.
+It also introduces a few custom types to implement SCALE primitives that have no direct translation to a Go primitive type.

 ## Translating From SCALE to Go

-Goavro does not use Go's structure tags to translate data between native Go types and Avro encoded data.

 When translating from SCALE to native Go data, go-scale returns primitive Go data values for corresponding SCALE data